Photographer’s Guide to the Cherry Blossoms of Washington DC – Cherry Blossom Photos, Frame Locations for Photoshoots

-For the photobugs, go early in the morning to capture the best photos.
+When to take the best cherry blossom photos you ask?
+Everyone’s got just one answer for you – as early in the day as possible!
+Go early in the morning to capture the best photos.
 Not just will the fresh flowers reflect the soft dew and hazy sunlight.
 But also, the Tidal Basin will not be crowded by the regular commute of tourists and people.

 Shooting the Japanese pagoda – Near the FDR memorial is the Japanese pagoda sculpture, a monument of historic significance.
 You can shoot the Jefferson Memorial and Washington Memorial in the background from there.
 You can also get 180 degree views of the trees from the steps of the Jefferson Memorial.
 This shot can capture paddlers in water also.

 The official Japanese lantern in located at the Independence Avenue just after the bridge.
 This is where you can get many shots of the oldest trees sweeping the water.